ucsd-ccbb/VAPr/README.md

     }

-### Filtering
+## Filtering

-Three different pre-made filters that allow for the retrieval of specific variants have been implemented.
+Five different pre-made filters that allow for the retrieval of specific variants have been implemented.
 The filters are in the form of MongoDB queries, and are designed to provide the user with a set of relevant variants.
 In case the user would like to define its own querying, a template is provided.
 The output of the queries is a list of dictionaries (JSON documents), where each dictionary contains data relative to